 In section $\ref{sec:IsomorphismAndStructureCoefficients}$ we discuss $so(2,1) \rightarrow R^3_{2,1}$ isomorphism.
+Then in $\ref{sec:FoliationWithTimelikeSurfaces}$ we remind the formalism of the spacetime foliation by the timelike surfaces in original variables $P^{ab}, q_{ab}$.
 In the following section $\ref{sec:GeneralizedSO(2,1)-SO(3)RotationalConstraint}$ we introduce $SO(2,1)$ rotational constraints and extrinsic curvature variables $K^i_a$.
 We then write $SO(3)$ and $SO(2,1)$ rotational constraints in a combined generalized form.
 In section $\ref{sec:GeneralizedSen-AshtekarConnection}$ we obtain a generalized Sen-Ashtekar-Barbero-Immirzi connection for both timelike and spacelike ADM foliation as well as a generalized covariant derivative and a generalized Gauss constraint.
-In section $\ref{sec:SymplecticStructure}$ we introduce a generalized canonical transformation between variables $(q_{ab}, P^{cd})$ and Sen-Ashtekar-Barbero-Immirzi variables $(A^i_a, E^i_a)$, and by calculating Poisson brackets, we show that the symplectic structure is preserved, i.e the transformation is canonical.
+In section $\ref{sec:SymplecticStructure}$ we introduce a generalized canonical transformation between variables $(q_{ab}, P^{cd})$ and Sen-Ashtekar-Barbero-Immirzi variables $(A^i_a, E^i_a)$.
+By calculating Poisson brackets we show that the symplectic structure is preserved, i.e the transformation is canonical.
 In section $\ref{sec:Diffeomorphism}$ we derive a diffeomorphism constraint for timelike ADM foliation.
-We then combine it with spacelike ADM foliation into one generalized equation.
-In section $\ref{sec:Hamiltonian}$ we derive a generalized form of Hamiltonian constraint.
+We then combine it with the spacelike ADM foliation into one generalized equation.
+In section $\ref{sec:Hamiltonian}$ we derive the generalized form of the Hamiltonian constraint.
 A number of appendices below show all calculation details.
 Everywhere below we use the following index convention for symmetrization and anti-symmetrization: $A_{(a} A_{b)} = \frac{1}{2}(A_a+A_b)$ , $A_{[a} A_{b]} = \frac{1}{2}(A_a-A_b)$